taurusilver7/fresh-pages-server/README.md

 - create a _googleStrategy_ using passport js for 2 specified login routes for the api.
 - create passport strategy using google strategy for success & error routes & re-directs.
 - The passport configuration is created in _/config_ dir & imported to server.
-- create passport middleware with **initialize & session** from passport[passport-session only works with express sessions initialized above]()
+- create passport middleware with **initialize & session** from passport [passport-session only works with express sessions initialized above]

 ---